Ralph Jones: University of Illinois

 After his three seasons at Purdue, Jones headed to the University of Illinois.
 During his tenure at Illinois, Jones took a mediocre team and within two years established a dominant system that led to a 16–0 record in 1914–15.
-His 1914–15 team was retroactively named the national champion by the Helms Athletic Foundation and the Premo-Porretta Power Poll.
+His 1914–15 team was retroactively named the national champion by the Helms Athletic Foundation and was retroactively listed as the top team of the season by the Premo-Porretta Power Poll.
 Jones's basketball teams at Illinois won 85 games and lost 34.
 He also won two Big Ten or "Big Nine" titles.
 Jones also was the athletic director for two years as well as being the assistant football coach to Bob Zuppke from 1913 through 1919.

 After Jones left Illinois, he went to Lake Forest Academy in Lake Forest, Illinois.
 He was there for 10 years coaching both basketball and football.
 His football teams won 76 games and lost only six games in his 10 years.
 During this tenure, his basketball teams had a record of 94–9.